 TeamSupport is leveraging IBM’s Watson technology to provide internal sentiment analysis on Ticket Actions.
-You may notice public Actions scored with sentiments like satisfied, polite, and frustrated, along with scoring at the Ticket and Customer level.
+You may notice public Actions scored with sentiments like satisfied, polite, and frustrated, along with scoring on the Ticket.

 The goal for the Watson data is to help you better understand your relationships with your Customers so that you can continue to provide them with exceptional service.